 In July 2013, the FASB issued a pronouncement which provides guidance on financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 The FASB's objective in issuing this ASU is to eliminate diversity in practice resulting from a lack of guidance on this topic in current U.S. GAAP.
 The amendments in this ASU state that an unrecognized tax benefit, or a portion of an unrecognized tax benefit, should be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except as follows.
+To the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except as follows.
+To the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except as follows.
+To the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except as follows.
+To the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, except as follows.
 To the extent a net operating loss carryforward, a similar tax loss, or a tax credit carryforward is not available at the reporting date under the tax law of the applicable jurisdiction to settle any additional income taxes that would result from the disallowance of a tax position or the tax law of the applicable jurisdiction does not require the entity to use, and the entity does not intend to use, the deferred tax asset for such purpose, the unrecognized tax benefit should be presented in the financial statements as a liability and should not be combined with deferred tax assets.
 This ASU applies to all entities that have unrecognized tax benefits when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists at the reporting date.
-The amendments in this ASU are effective for fiscal years, and interim periods within those years, beginning after December 15, 2013.
-Early adoption is permitted.
-The amendments should be applied prospectively to all unrecognized tax benefits that exist at the effective date.
-Retrospective application is permitted.
-We expect that the adoption of this pronouncement will change the presentation of deferred tax assets and other tax liabilities on our consolidated balance sheets.
+The amendments in this ASU are effective for fiscal years, and interim periods within those years, beginnin